 For wet rot and dry rot treatment, damp proofing, basement waterproofing, woodworm treatment, mould prevention and more, look no further than Peter Cox.
 We are the UK’s market leaders in preventing damp problems such as wet rot, and the work of our experienced timber technicians carries a twenty-year guarantee.

 To find out more about our wet rot and dry rot treatment methods, visit our dry rot and wet rot control page or our timber repairs FAQs.

-To book a Peter Cox wet rot survey, fill in the form on the right of the page visit our contact page, or call Peter Cox on 0800 030 4701.
+To book a Peter Cox wet rot survey, fill in the form on the right of the page or fill in the homeowners survey, or call Peter Cox on 0800 030 4701.